NumerousHats/aspace_data_audit_demo/README.md

 `file_uri.py`

-### Demo 8: Containers
+### A Note About Containers

+`get_top_containers.sql`

 ### Lessons Learned

 - Prioritize tasks by potential impact on users, data security
 - Clean-up is an iterative process
 - Use SQL to retrieve data
-- Use Python to manipulate, analyze, and update data
+- Use OpenRefine and Python to manipulate, analyze, and update data
-  - Output as input
+  - Output as input - don't forget your URIs!

 ### Next Steps